If you need one helicopter, order two.

 A too-small group is as much of a problem as a too-big group.
 It makes sense to look for a group that’s similar to the audience you intend to be taking the course when it’s complete.
 You can also include a mix of experts.

 We aim for a group of around 20-30, because that tends to be the final class size for most of the training courses we develop.

 It’s best to begin any pilot by clarifying who the intended audience is.
 It can be helpful to create one or two personas for recruiting.
 Every person who participates in the pilot program should match the persona.

-The learner persona can include how much experience they have, how much time they need to dedicate to testing, and what their motivations are for completing the training.
+The learner persona can include how much experience they have and how much time they need to dedicate to testing.
+It’s also helpful to include what their motivations are for completing the training.
 The subject-matter expert persona can include familiarity with online vs. traditional learning and particular areas of expertise.

 Once you define who your ideal learner is and set your group size, you’ll be in a great position to find out if your training program is working as intended.
 From this step, making tweaks is much easier and less costly.
 A little preparation, careful planning—and even an extra helicopter–means better projects that accomplish your program training goals the way they were intended.